restlet/restlet-framework-js/docs/doc-server-0.4.0.md

 # Server side support - API documentation

-## `restlet.createComponent`
+## Component

+__`restlet.createComponent`__

 Create a new Restlet component.

 This is typically what you do first to initialize your Restlet application.
 The following code describes how to use this method:

     var component = restlet.createComponent();

 A {Component} allows then to add one or several servers, configure virtual hosts and attach elements on them.
 Notice that a default